The Evidence Tree

 The source of a fact could be one of the following:

-1. Rule: a fact was generated because it met the conditions configured in the knowledge map (displayed in blue)
+1. Rule: a fact was generated because it met the conditions configured in the knowledge map (Dark blue)

-2. Inject: the fact was injected into the session via API (displayed in grey)
+2. Inject: the fact was injected into the session via API (Light green)

-3. Answer: the fact was generated from an end-users answer (displayed in red)
+3. Answer: the fact was generated from an end-users answer (Red)

-4. Datasource: the fact was generated from a datasource response (displayed in green)
+4. Datasource: the fact was generated from a datasource response (Dark green)

-5. Knowledge map: the fact was hard-coded in the knowledge map (displayed in yellow)
+5. Knowledge map: the fact was hard-coded in the knowledge map (Orange)

 When a fact was generated by a rule, the Salience View can be accessed to understand how the certainty and weighting on each condition affected the overall certainty of the fact generated.
 This can be opened by clicking the blue square above the conditions list.